Skparab1/js-shooter-game/README.md

 - has power ups
   - money: adds 500 to your score
   - invincibility: makes you invincible to one ball
-  - time: slows down the balls
+  - time: slows down the balls (sort of gives you time)
+  -